ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

     stdout_logfile_maxbytes=50MB
     killasgroup=true

 Make sure that the prority for rabbitmq is higher than supervisord on startup

 Celery will attempt to write into MEDIA_ROOT/user_downloads.
 If that directory doesn't exist, celery would probably not be able to write into MEDIA_ROOT.
 This is because MEDIA_ROOT is owned by Django.
 So, mkdir /user_downloads and chown celery:celery.

+Ensure that the celery directories in /var/log, /var/lib, and /run/ are all chowned properly.